manaliveadam/glitterbomb/README.md

 I've included a demo app so you can see some of the functionality and examples of how to use it.

-Right now, you can get over 100 particles on device at 30FPS, though it's closer to 50 if they're animated
+Right now, you can get over 100 particles on device at 30FPS, though it's closer to 50 if they're animated and 70 for shapes.

 # Creating Particle Sprite Sheets